rowyio/firebase-extensions/auth-firestore-user-document/README.md

-# Create Firestore user document
+# Manage user documents in Firestore

 **Author**: Rowy (**[https://rowy.io](https://rowy.io)**)

-**Description**: Creates a Firestore document for each new user in your Firebase Authentication user collection.
+**Description**: Creates a user document in Firestore for each user created in Firebase Authentication in a collection of your choice and populates it with the selected user fields.
+Optionally, deletes the user document when the user is deleted from Firebase Authentication.